 MRV (Magnetic Resonance Venography)

-- •What it shows: Veins and venous sinuses - blood vessels draining blood FROM the brain
+What it shows: veins and venous sinuses, the blood vessels draining blood from the brain.

 Contrast is a dye (usually gadolinium-based) injected through an IV during the scan.
 It makes certain structures show up more clearly.